FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 # Head-Related-Intensity-Based-Transfer-Function

+This project measures the intensity vectors in three Cartesian direcions in the vicinity of KEMAR's outer ears.
+The intensity vectors are measured by MEMS microphone pairs designed by researchers at the Australian National University

+KEMAR - Type 45 BA from GRAS Sound & Vibration

 Due to the large size, raw impulse responses between the speakers and the microphone pairs can be requested by emailing the author at frank.wang324@gmail.com .